kwcode2016/capstone-zoom-stock-price-twitter-sentiment/README.md

 The raw data obtained underwent a thorough extraction, transformation, and loading (ETL) process to prepare it for analysis.
 This included cleaning the data, dealing with missing values, and formatting the data into a usable format for subsequent analysis.

+### Twitter Sentiment Model used:
+RoBERTa, a transformer-based machine learning technique for natural language understanding.
+I used the Cardiff RoBERTa latest model as twitter was the main data that was used to train it.

 ### Model Training:
-A RoBERTa model, a transformer-based machine learning technique for natural language understanding, was fine-tuned to gauge the sentiment of the tweets.
+After finding that the model misunderstood financial jargon, I fine-tuned the model to better label the sentiment of financial tweets.
 This involved training the model to understand the language nuances within the context of financial data.

 ### Data Timeline:
 The data used in this project spanned from 2019 to December 2022, encapsulating both pre-pandemic and pandemic-era data, which provided a rich, diverse dataset for this project.

 ### Processing with CUDA:
+Initially using CPU to run the RoBERTa model was too slow.
+Taking about 3 days for sentiment analysis of 1500 tweets.
+The total number of tweets at 300k will take 600 days!
+(Which is unacceptable)

 Given the substantial size of the data - around 300k tweets, CUDA was leveraged for faster processing times, making the data handling process more efficient.

 ### Results: